Movin' On (Bananarama song)

-"'Movin' On" is a song written and performed by English girl group Bananarama.
+"'Movin' On" is a song written and performed by the English girl group Bananarama.
 Released on 17 August 1992 by London Records, it was the first single from their sixth album, Please Yourself (1993).
 The song was produced by Mike Stock and Pete Waterman, two-thirds of the Stock Aitken Waterman (SAW) trio who had produced a number of Bananarama's past hits.
 Its accompanying music video was directed by Philippe Gautier.

 "Movin' On" is an uptempo dance ballad.
 The single was met with mixed reviews and moderate success when released, peaking at number 24 on the UK Singles Chart.
 The song was later covered by English band Steps on their second album, Steptacular.
 In 2012, the song was included on Bananarama's Now or Never EP in a new version.

 Critical reception

 Quentin Harrison from Albumism wrote, "Now as a duo, their voices and songwriting perspectives were even more closely aligned and that translated to the music as heard on the uptempo ballad of 'Movin' On', a thematically timely tune capturing their post-Pop Life mindset."
 Larry Flick from Billboard magazine called it a "tasty dance confection", adding that "the group's trademark unison vocals are now more tightly focused and interesting to the ear.
 And yet, they appear more relaxed and playful".
 In 2017, Christian Guiltenane of British magazine Attitude stated that the song was "Waterman's first attempt at borrowing ABBA's majestic sound" and described it as a "flamboyant camp-them [which] is pure hiNRG joy and is as silly as it is enjoyable".